 Summer research fellowships

 Students studying landscape architecture may benefit from one of our fellowships in historic landscape research.
-Research sites are selected by the Fellowship Committee, a subcommittee of the GCV Restoration Committee.
+Research sites are selected by the Historic Landscape Fellowship Committee, a subcommittee of the GCV Restoration Committee.

 As part of a continuing effort to build a comprehensive record of culturally significant gardens in Virginia, we offer research fellowships for graduate students working towards a master’s degree in landscape architecture (MLA) or equivalent.

 We offer two fellowships, promoting the research and documentation of historic public and private Virginia gardens: The Rudy J. Favretti Fellowship was named in honor of the GCV landscape architect who served from 1978 to 1998.
 In 2005, the William D. Rieley Fellowship was created, named in honor of the GCV’s landscape architect from 1998 to 2021.
-In summer of 2025, the William D. Rieley Fellowship will be offered.
+In summer of 2026, the Rudy J. Favretti Fellowship will be offered.

 Once the fellowship is completed, each fellow’s paper is published.
 Printed copies are held at the Virginia Museum of History & Culture, the headquarters of the Garden Club of Virginia, and the Cherokee Garden Research Library at the Atlanta History Center.